liebrandapps/DataPeerExchange/README.md

     python3 myio/liebrand/dpex/client.py get filename

 If the filename contains spaces, make sure that is it enclosed in quotes.
-The script 'dpexClient.sh' can also be used, however it cannot handle filenames with spaces.
+The script 'dpexClient.sh' can also be used.

 TODOs:
 + server is currently not multi-threaded (i.e., a new thread should be created when a request is being processed)
 + Resume Functionality in case there is already some data downloaded
-+ Integrity Check of the file using a hash function
 + getAll function to retrieve everything from the server